Table of Contents

 The haulage/trucking cost must also be factored in.
 Because there is a similar trucking charge for a 40ft HQ container compared with a normal 40ft container, there is more value and overall lower cost per cubic meter by going with a 40ft HQ container.

-The majority of companies that import from China to UK choose to use a combination of a freight forwarding company and their procurement office to handle the shipment/logistics of their products.
+The majority of companies that import from China to the UK choose to use a combination of a freight forwarding company and their procurement office to handle the shipment and logistics of their products.

 The product procurement office handles everything until it is out of China; they will then provide both you, the UK importer, and the freight forwarding company you are using in the UK with all relevant documentation to import the product.
 These documents include a bill of lading, commercial invoice, packing list, etc.